2008 United States presidential election: Analysis

-Prior to the election, commentators discussed whether Senator Obama would be able to redraw the electoral map by winning states that had been voting for Republican candidates in recent decades.
+Prior to the election, commentators discussed whether Obama would be able to redraw the electoral map by winning states that had been voting for Republican candidates in recent decades.
 In many ways, he was successful.
-He won every region of the country by double digits except the South, which John McCain won by nine percent.
-Obama won Delaware, the District of Columbia, Maryland, North Carolina, Florida, and Virginia in the South (as defined by the US Census Bureau).
-McCain won most of the Deep South, where white voters had generally supported Republican candidates by increasingly large margins in the previous few decades.
-Obama won all of the 2004 swing states (states that either Kerry or Bush won by less than 5%) by a margin of 8.5 percent or more except for Ohio, which the Democrat carried by 4.5 percent.
-Obama also defied political bellwethers, becoming the first person to win the presidency while losing Missouri since 1956 (as well as the first Democrat ever to do so) and while losing Kentucky and Tennessee since 1960.
-He was the first Democrat to win without Arkansas since that state joined the Union in 1836 and the first Democrat to win the presidency without winning West Virginia since 1916.
-Because one West Virginia elector voted for the Democrat in 1916, Obama was the first Democrat to win without any electors from the state since its founding in 1863.
-Indiana and Virginia voted for the Democratic nominee for the first time since 1964.
-Indiana returned to being a reliably red state in subsequent elections; Virginia, however, has been won by Democrats in every presidential election since and would grow increasingly Democratic at the state level.
+He won every region of the country by double digits except the South, which John McCain won by nine percent, although Obama nonetheless carried Delaware, the District of Columbia, Maryland, North Carolina, Florida, and Virginia (the South as defined by the US Census Bureau).
+McCain won every state in the Deep South, where white voters had generally supported Republican candidates by increasingly large margins in the previous few decades.
+Obama won all of the 2004 swing states (states that either Kerry or Bush won by less than 5%) by a margin of 8.5 percent or more except for Ohio, which he carried by 4.5 percent.

+Obama also defied political bellwethers, becoming the first person to win the presidency while losing Missouri since 1956 and while losing Kentucky and Tennessee since 1960.
+He was the first Democrat to ever win the presidency without carrying Missouri, to win without carrying Arkansas since that state joined the Union in 1836, and the first to win without West Virginia since 1916 (and, because one West Virginia elector had voted Democratic in 1916, Obama became the first Democrat to win the White House without any of the state's electors since its founding in 1863).
+Indiana and Virginia voted for the Democratic nominee for the first time since 1964, as did a solitary electoral vote from Nebraska's 2nd congressional district.
+Indiana would return to being a reliably red state in subsequent elections; Virginia, however, has been won by Democrats in every presidential election since and would grow increasingly Democratic at the state level.
 North Carolina, which Obama was the first Democrat to carry since 1976, would return to the Republican column in the following elections, though only by narrow margins each time.

 Obama was also relatively competitive in some traditionally Republican states he lost, notably Montana, which he lost by under 3%, and Georgia, which he lost by just 5%.
 He is also the only 21st-century Democrat to lose North Dakota and South Dakota by just single digits.
+McCain remains the last presidential candidate to receive fewer than 200 electoral votes.

 This was the first presidential election in which Nebraska split its electoral votes between two candidates.
 Together with Maine, which would not split its votes until 2016, Nebraska is one of two states that allow a split in electoral votes without faithless electors: a candidate receives one electoral vote for each congressional district won (Nebraska has three, Maine two), while the statewide winner receives an additional two electoral votes.
 Obama won the electoral vote from Nebraska's 2nd congressional district, largely comprising the city of Omaha.
 Nebraska's other four electoral votes went to John McCain.
 This would not happen again until 2020.